zblanks/eristropy/docs/index.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[^1]: Chatain, Cyril, et al. "Effects of nonstationarity on muscle force signals regularity during a fatiguing motor task."
-IEEE Transactions on Neural Systems and Rehabilitation Engineering 28.1 (2019): 228-237.